It’s time to start living again. Return to activities you love!

 The ankle is made up of the bones of the lower leg (tibia and fibula) forming an arch over the talus bone in the foot.
 This is actually a flexible arch that opens slightly when bending the ankle and closes when extending it.
 If this does not occur properly or the mechanics of the joint are not in good alignment, increased painful pressure occurs.

 Just like the complexities of the hand, the foot and ankle is a very complex structure that can affect the functioning of your knee, hip, back and even posture.
 With ankle pain and foot pain, there is a lot that needs to be evaluated first before deciding on the appropriate treatment.

 Trust us to help you relieve your pain quickly and restore your normal walking / running activities.
-Call us today to learn more about our ankle and foot pain program!

 Some of the Common Conditions We Treat: